Taialt97/Neko-Retro-Theme-for-EmulationStation/README.md

 neko-theme-es is a retro, pixel-art bubbly theme.
 It's designed for [EmulationStation](https://emulationstation.org) and was originally inspired by experiences with [Retropie](https://retropie.org.uk).

-This theme is not complete.
+This theme is not yet complete.

 ## Installation